 With children spending more time online to do schoolwork and other activities, there could be an additional risk.
 This is why it is more important than ever that children, parents and carers know how to stay safe online.

-It is important that parents and carers talk to their children about online safety, show an interest in what they are doing online and ask what they like and dislike about the apps and services they use.
-Discuss age appropriate ‘ground rules’ like how much time they spend online doing different things and what games and apps are appropriate to use.
-Also consider setting up and reviewing age appropriate parental controls.
+It is especially important that you talk to your children about online safety, show an interest in what they are doing online, including knowing the sites they will be accessing and who your child is interacting with online.
+In talking to your children, you can discuss age-appropriate ‘ground rules’ such as how much time they spend online doing different things, what games and apps are appropriate to use and what their children like and dislike about being online.
+You should also consider setting up and reviewing age-appropriate parental controls.
 Setting parental controls can be a quick and effective tool to help protect children online.

 8.8 Where can I go to get support to help keep my child safe online?

-Net Aware provides support for parents and carers from the NSPCC, providing a guide to social networks, apps and games
+- Net Aware provides support for parents and carers from the NSPCC and O2, providing a guide to social networks, apps and games

 8.9 What support is available to parents to help them maintain their family’s wellbeing while their children are at home?

 Social connections, alongside exercise, sleep, diet and routine, are important protective factors for mental health.